 Who Is CREA and Who Are Colorado’s Electric Cooperatives?

 The Colorado Rural Electric Association neither generates nor distributes electricity.
-CREA represents and serves Colorado’s 22 electric cooperatives that do distribute electricity and Tri-State Generation and Transmission, which generates the electricity for 18 of the state’s 22 co-ops.
-(Four member co-ops purchase their electricity from Xcel Energy.)
+CREA represents and serves 21 of Colorado’s 22 electric cooperatives, that do distribute electricity, and Tri-State Generation and Transmission Association, which generates the electricity for 17 of the state’s 22 co-ops.
+(Four member co-ops purchase their electricity from Xcel Energy and one purchases its electricity elsewhere.)

-In total, CREA’s member cooperatives serve nearly a million and a half rural electric consumers in Colorado.
-Co-op service territory covers over 70 percent of the landmass of Colorado, reaching all four corners of the state and serving all or a portion of every county except Denver City and County.
+In total, CREA’s member cooperatives serve nearly 1.5 million rural electric consumers in Colorado.
+Co-op service territory covers over 70% of the landmass of Colorado, reaching all four corners of the state and serving all or a portion of every county except Denver City and County.

 Electric co-ops are not-for-profit businesses owned by those to whom they provide electricity.